ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.TestSupport.rst

 .. function:: min_sdk_level(version)

-   Decorator for enabling a test only when running with a build of PyObjC that was done with a recent enough SDK for Mac OS X.
+   Decorator for enabling a test only when running with a build of PyObjC that was done with a recent enough SDK for macOS.

 .. function:: max_sdk_level(version)

-   Decorator for enabling a test only when running with a build of PyObjC that was done with an old enough SDK for Mac OS X.
+   Decorator for enabling a test only when running with a build of PyObjC that was done with an old enough SDK for macOS.

 .. function:: min_os_level(version)

-   Decorator for enabling a test only when running on a recent enough release of Mac OS X.
+   Decorator for enabling a test only when running on a recent enough release of macOS.

 .. function:: max_os_level(version)

-   Decorator for enabling a test only when running on a old enough release of Mac OS X.
+   Decorator for enabling a test only when running on a old enough release of macOS.

 .. _`leaks(1)`: https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/leaks.1.html